Saints Row (2022 video game): Critical reception

 Saints Row received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
-Reviews focused on the large number of bugs following launch, leading the Washington Post to call it "barely playable."
+Reviews focused on the large number of bugs present at launch, leading the Washington Post to call the game "barely playable."
 Other major concerns were with the quality of the story and writing, and parts of the gameplay feeling dated.
 Gamespot wrote that, while the combat and story were adequate, the game "struggl[ed] to live up to its legacy".
-EGM praised the "great open-world city and respectable gameplay fundamentals," but was disappointed in "a story that never finds its footing, and too many bugs to count."
+EGM praised the "great open-world city and respectable gameplay fundamentals," but was disappointed by "a story that never finds its footing, and too many bugs to count."